 - Massaged Kale Antipasto Salad

-- Quinoa and Kale Salad with Red Grapes, Walnuts and Lemon – Honey Dressing
+- Kale Quinoa Salad with Lemon – Honey Dressing

 - Oven Risotto with Kale Pesto and Roasted Mushrooms